 Successful business owners tend to have a growth mindset and strive for continuous improvement within their business and industry.
-As businesses expand and grow, they experience successes and tumultuous times, each with their own challenges.
+As businesses expand and grow, they experience successes and tumultuous times, each with its own challenges.
 It is prudent for business owners to regularly evaluate their overall organisation with an aim to provide them with a holistic understanding of their operations.
-This is important as it allows owners to identify the areas in which their business excels and conversely, the weaknesses which warrant remedial action.
+This is important because it allows owners to identify the areas where their business excels and, conversely, the weaknesses that warrant remedial action.

-Business owners are typically so entrenched in the daily operations of their business that they barely get time to take a step back and assess the overall health of their business.
-We often hear owners convey that they are struggling to cut through the clutter to determine the high priority strategies to achieve their goals.
+Business owners are typically so entrenched in the daily operations of their business that they barely have time to step back and assess its overall health.
+We often hear owners say they are struggling to cut through the clutter to identify the high-priority strategies to achieve their goals.

-A business health check allows for the identification of key strategies to help a business improve the deficiencies that may be responsible for allowing profitable opportunities to slip by.
-Solving these problems is likely to help ensure the future growth and success of the business.
+A business health check helps identify key strategies to address deficiencies that may be responsible for letting profitable opportunities slip by.
+Solving these problems is likely to help ensure the business’s future growth and success.

-For instance, a business might find that their effective marketing is making up for their substandard product development.
+For instance, a business might find that its effective marketing is making up for its substandard product development.
 Insight like this would show the need for improved resources in product development.

 What Elements are Involved in a Business Health Check?

-A business health check refers to a current, comprehensive and holistic assessment of the key components which make up a business.
-It provides an assessment of the business’ financial performance and stability, compliance risk, appropriateness of structure as well as key operational functions and processes.
+A business health check is a current, comprehensive, and holistic assessment of the key components of a business.
+It provides an assessment of the business’s financial performance and stability, compliance risk, the appropriateness of its structure, and key operational functions and processes.

 Key Areas of the Diagnosis